What If a Domestic Violence Victim Refuses to Testify?

 They want the charges dismissed.
 Can we get them dismissed very quickly?
 I look at them and tell them no. The prosecutors are usually going to prosecute the case anyway.

-Then they tried to figure out how they would have the evidence to prosecute the case if my significant other won't cooperate.
+Then, they tried to figure out how they would have the evidence to prosecute the case if my significant other didn't cooperate.
 That's what I want to talk about a little bit so people understand how things work in a criminal court related to a domestic violence case.
+The legal process involves gathering evidence, witness testimonies, and presenting a case before a judge or jury.
+This process can be complex and understanding it can help you navigate your case more effectively.

 First and foremost, you have to understand that it's not your significant other against you, even though it might seem like it sometimes, but it's the People of the State of California against you.